CoulsonZhang/Travel_bot/nlu.md

 - breath no
 - do you have something else
 - no this does not work for me
+- this is not what I expect
+- not right
+- not what i wanted
+- not good
+- another one?

 ## intent:inform
 - [afghan](cuisine) food